 I tried to solve the problem using contractions: “I have a body” and “the body has tallness” is contracted into “I am tall”.
 But this methodology did not produce clarity, because by contraction I meant reducing the distance to an external quality, due to which the thing that is farther from “I” becomes closer to “I”, but unless we begin from “I”, mere contraction of sentences to produce a shorter one makes little sense.

 Thus, the use of “I am”, “I have”, and “I want” does not produce the clarity I was hoping for, because it might have seemed clear to me, but not to everyone in the same way based on their level of material identification.
 Hence, I gave up these terms and decided to limit myself to sat, chit, and ānanda.
-I also did not have the heart to say to those who felt confused by my terminology: “you are more materially attached”.
+I also did not have the heart to say to those who felt confused by my terminology: “you are identifying yourself with things that you are not”.
 Hence, I have now rephrased the problem and I would leave it to individuals to decide.

 Confusions About Personhood